aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

 * Sampling with the width and depth of the furrow with the help of Miro
 * Size of the spiral
 * Best furrow measurements were 2mm (depth), 120mm (full width), 60mm (open area/hole)
+* I coded the spiral with p5.js :)

 ![](img_2019web.jpg)